Zachhaaa/zachpuglia-portfolio/content/opengl-playground.md

 This is because I am coding most of this from scratch, including the [lighting algorithm](https://learnopengl.com/Lighting/Basic-Lighting).

-You can find the Github page [here](https://github.com/Zachhaaa/OpenGL-Playground).
+You can find the GitHub page [here](https://github.com/Zachhaaa/OpenGL-Playground).

 {{< divider >}}